prince3453/moviesDBSQL/README.md

 # Window function

-- Over Clause : To do the comparison between certain rows and with all rows
+- Over Clause: To do the comparison between certain rows and with all rows

 ```
 WITH CTE AS (